serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

       handler: code/handler.landingPageFunction
 ```

-Then, create the code for the lambda function in a `code` directory:
+Then, create the code for the Lambda function in a `code` directory:

 ```bash
 mkdir code
 touch handler.js
 ```

-Inside `handler.js`, add your Lambda code. `code/handler.landingPageFunction` references the `hander.js` file with the exported `landingPageFunction` function:
+Inside `handler.js`, add your Lambda code.
+The `code/handler.landingPageFunction` references the `hander.js` file with the exported `landingPageFunction` function:

 ```js
 const request = require('request')